-The Kissinger Seminar on American Grand Strategy is an undergraduate course offering from the Henry A. Kissinger Center for Global Affairs at the Johns Hopkins School of Advanced International Studies (SAIS).
+The Kissinger Seminar on American Grand Strategy and World Order (AS.192.410) is an undergraduate course offering from the Henry A. Kissinger Center for Global Affairs at the Johns Hopkins School of Advanced International Studies (SAIS).

-Enrollment is at the discretion of the instructors and space in the course is limited.
+Enrollment is at the discretion of the instructor and space in the course is limited.
 To apply, email the following to KissingerCenter@jhu.edu:

 - A one-page résumé